-Companies that focus on compliance-only tend to view quality culture as a task for the Quality department, but it must be approached as a company-wide effort.
+Companies that only focus on compliance tend to view quality culture as a task for the Quality department, but it must be approached as a company-wide effort.
 Quality teams are often viewed as separate from the rest of the organization because they often assume the authority to inspect work, request do-overs, and in doing so, assume the responsibility for halting progress momentum.

 Obviously, this isn’t a fair way to view Quality staff members, and it’s a mindset you should be vigilant in correcting if you come across it within your own company.
 Your whole organization should embrace a quality mindset in everything you do, and every interaction across departments.

 I’ve found that when I explain to external stakeholders what the parts of a medical device are actually used for, I can evoke an emotional response and investment in the product that leads to increased quality.
 By understanding the purpose or the need it serves, there's a new sense of pride in the work that is produced.